apache/incubator-gluten-site/docs/get-started/Velox.md

 exit
 ```

-2. **This step is required if your application is running as Non-root user**.
+2. **This step is required if your application is running as Non-root user.**
    The users must be added to the 'qat' group after QAT drvier is installed.
 And change the amount of max locked memory for the username that is included in the group name.
 This can be done by specifying the limit in /etc/security/limits.conf.

 ```bash
 sudo su -